RazrFalcon/xmlparser/README.md

 ### Benefits

-- All tokens contain `StrSpan` objects which contain a position of the data in the original document.
+- All tokens contain `StrSpan` objects which contain position of the substring in the original document.
 - Good error processing.
 All error types contain position (line:column) where it occurred.
 - No heap allocations.
 - No dependencies.
-- Tiny. ~1500 LOC and ~40KiB in the release build according to the `cargo-bloat`.
+- Tiny. ~1400 LOC and ~30KiB in the release build according to the `cargo-bloat`.
 - Supports `no_std` builds.
 To use without the standard library, disable the default features.

 ### Limitations